 Here is a further update on Tater: 2 weeks since consultation.
 We continued all efforts described from week 1 update and he continued to poop outside of the box.
 Now with the (behavior information removed).
 However, on Friday night he used the litter box and then again on Saturday night!!
 Unbelievable, he has not used the litter box in back to back poops in years!
 We still went forth and (behavior advice removed).
 We also (behavior advice removed).

 Even if you take steps to cease the unwanted behavior, any favorable results are likely to be at best temporary without a plan to Attract your cat to a new behavior.
 This is where our behavior modification techniques are also crucial to long-term success.
 We’ll show you how to implement these.
-The techniques alone are priceless and they are not one-size-fits-all like you might find elsewhere.
-This is also why you really do need to schedule a consultation with a behaviorist because you will never find the level of care online that your cat needs — there are too many interdependent variables.
-The defecation problem is far too complex to remedy on your own in at least 80% of the cases we see every day by phone.
-We have even had licensed vets as our clients for the infamous pooping issue!
+The techniques alone are priceless and they are not one-size-fits-all.
+This is also why you really do need to schedule a consultation with a behaviorist if you think you’ve tried everything and still have no success.
+You are not alone — we have even had licensed vets as our clients for the infamous pooping issue!

 And then there’s the big one, the Territory: how to create an environment that makes sense to them (after all, we are keeping them in captivity), so that your cats have all the resources they need and in locations that make sense to them for minimal behavior problems.
 We’ll explain how to set up your cats’ environment to help them structure their social hierarchy the way we do our own cats — a big part of why our clients have lasting success with this issue.